Gateway Flag Football

 9) Passing

-• All forward passes must be thrown from behind LOS and received beyond LOS (ball must be released before QB crosses LOS).
+• All forward passes must be thrown from behind LOS (ball must be released before QB crosses LOS).

-• QB may throw the ball away to avoid a sack.
+• No intentional grounding (QB may throw the ball away to avoid a sack).

 • QB has a 7-second pass clock; if not thrown in 7 seconds, play is dead, down consumed, ball returns to LOS.